create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **currentScene**: X3DScene | X3DExecutionContext

 The real type of this class is dependent on whether the user code is inside a prototype instance or not.
 If the user code is inside a prototype instance the property represent an X3DExecutionContext otherwise it represent an X3DScene.
-This property is read only.
+This property is read-only.

 <x3d-script-area name="X3D ECMAScript Example: X3DBrowser currentScene">
 <pre>